Uniformed and Overseas Citizens Absentee Voting Act

 The act provides for an emergency back-up ballot, the Federal Write-In Absentee Ballot (FWAB), which can be cast by voters who "have made a timely application for but have not received their regular ballot from the state or territory, subject to certain conditions."
 Postage is free for UOCAVA registrations and ballots, including FWAB.

-The act does not apply to non-federal elections, although some states and territories also allow citizens covered by the UOCAVA to register and vote in state and local elections as well.
+The act does not apply to non-federal elections, although most states also let citizens covered by the UOCAVA register and vote in state and local elections.
 Before 1986 there had been some access to voting from abroad, but it varied.

 FVAP

 The Federal Voting Assistance Program (FVAP), part of the Department of Defense, is the program that administers the UOCAVA as well as the National Voter Registration Act of 1993 on behalf of the Secretary of Defense.
 The FVAP states its goals as to "inform and educate U.S. citizens worldwide of their right to vote; facilitate voting participation; and protect the integrity of, and simultaneously enhance, the electoral process at the Federal, State and local levels."